CSUF-PinMe/PinMe/README.md

 # PinMe - Core App

 ## Current App State (V2.0)
-- Pin Information page has been added to provide a form the user will fill when creating a new pin
+- Pin Information page has been added to provide a form the user will fill when creating a new pin.
   - Fields include:
       1. Event Name
       2. Event Type
       3. Description
       4. Start and End times of the event
       5. Buttons to: change location, create the pin, or cancel the operation and return to home screen
+- Search screen has been added for the use of searching currently loaded pins by name.
+  - Updates results dynamically as user changes input
+- Username of current logged in user is now saved with pin information on the database.

 > ## Current App State (v1.6)